Moreolo/Square-1-Solver-Rust/README.md

 For robot dev you also need to install the following packages with apt:

-sudo apt install libudev-dev libx11-dev libxtst-dev
+sudo apt install libudev-dev libx11-dev libxtst-dev libinput-dev